Cautious Bayesian MPC: Regret Analysis and Bounds on the Number of Unsafe Learning Episodes: CAUTIOUS BAYESIAN MPC

-Following the concept introduced in \cite{Wabersich2020}, we propose to combine model-based RL using posterior sampling as introduced in~\cite{Strens2000} and investigated by \cite{Russo2014,Osband2013,Osband2014} with a cautious model predictive control policy parametrization as described in Section~\ref{sec:soft_mpc} to obtain a new class of model-based RL policies with safety guarantees, called Bayesian MPC.
+Following the concept introduced in \cite{Wabersich2020}, we propose to combine model-based RL using posterior sampling investigated by~\cite{Osband2014} with a cautious model predictive control policy parametrization as described in Section~\ref{subsec:soft_mpc} to obtain a new class of model-based RL policies, called Cautious Bayesian MPC, which allows to bound the number of unsafe learning episodes.
 At the beginning of each learning episode $e$ we sample transition and reward parameters $\mPa_e$ according to their posterior distribution that results from the prior distribution $\mDistribution{\mPa}$ together with observed data $\mData_e$.

 The sampled parameters yield an MPC problem parametrization~\eqref{eq:mpc_problem} that would correspond to a system and reward with true parameters $\mPa_e$.
 However, since $\mPa_e \neq \mPa$, such an MPC policy might be inconsistent with the underlying system to be controlled, in particular if the posterior parameter variance is large.
 In this case, the sampled policy is likely to cause explorative closed-loop behavior, producing information-rich data.
 Compared to using, e.g., the current maximum a-posteriori estimate of the parameters as done in most learning-based MPC approaches, which we refer to as nominal posterior MPC \cite{hewing2020}, the algorithm therefore generates explorative behavior in case of large posterior parameter uncertainties.
 As soon as the task-relevant parameter distributions begin to cumulate around the corresponding true process parameters, the parameter samples will start to cumulate as well, implying convergence of the sampled MPC performance to the MPC performance with perfectly known parameters.
-We provide a rigorous analysis of this effect in Sections~\ref{subsec:regularity_linear_concave} and \ref{subsec:regularity_nonlinear}, which is one of the key ingredients to obtain a regret bound.
+We provide a rigorous analysis of this effect in Sections~\ref{subsec:regularity_linear_concave} and~\ref{subsec:regularity_nonlinear}, which is one of the key ingredients to obtain a regret bound.
+In addition to performance, if the MPC policy using the true system parameters is capable of ensuring cautious constraint satisfaction in expectation, i.e. if $\mExpectationExp{E}{I(\rho(t))}=0$ for $\delta_0 >0$ under $u(j) = \mUpredOpt(j,x(j),\mPa)$ in~\eqref{eq:reward}, then we can additionally bound the expected number of unsafe learning episodes, i.e. the number of episodes in which the state constraints are violated.
+As formalized in Section~\ref{subsec:unsafe_learning_episodes}, this can be achieved through a sufficiently large $c_1$ in the exact penalty $I(.)$ in \eqref{eq:reward} together with a bound on the instant regret~\eqref{eq:instant_regret}. \begin{remark}